khromalabs/keeper/README.md

 - Add scriptable actions to templates.
 The idea is to allow automatic processing of some fields eg hook some content to an AI to allow automatic tags generation.
-- Right now any change in a template format, once the storage already exists would mean that the program refuses to perform any operation.
-Right now only valid option would be to rename the template and use a new storage or perform manually the changes in the storage.
-Adding some support to allow template modifications would be nice.
+- Right now any change in a template format, once the storage already exists would mean that the program refuses to perform any further operation.